🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ›οΈ Political Stability + 8.2 -- 20 Japan is extremely stable with low crime and strong governance; Yakushima's isolation further reduces any disruption risk.
+πŸ›οΈ Political Stability + 8.9 -- 20 Japan is politically stable with low crime and effective governance, making Yakushima a safe and predictable environment for digital nomads.

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 3.6 -- 35 Japan introduced a digital nomad visa in 2024 for select nationalities (6 months, high income), but it is not widely promoted and requires proof of insurance and employment; not tailored for small islands.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 4.3 -- 35 Japan introduced a digital nomad visa in 2024, but it has income thresholds, is limited to 6 months, and is not widely promoted for rural areas.

 🌍 DIGITAL NOMAD COMMUNITY